AlbertProfe/pronunciationApp/frontend/PRA01_DOCUMENTATION/PRA01_DOCUMENTATION.md

 ## PRA#01-React: Components Frontend Development

-In this documentation its exaplained the steps taken of the development.
+In this documentation its explained the steps taken of the development.

 ---